tfalab/fontanes_library/README.md

 The source code is not really prepared for re-use and in parts quite redundant and in need of a restructering, commenting and clean-up.
 Nevertheless, we still hope it might be usefull to some of you.

 See also the [project demo](https://uclab.fh-potsdam.de/ff/) and a [video](https://vimeo.com/355280580) describing the functionalities of the prototype.
+For more infos on the functionalities of the prototype, please inquire the help button inside the [prototype](https://uclab.fh-potsdam.de/ff/).

 This project is a collaboration between the [Theodor Fontane Archive Potsdam](https://www.fontanearchiv.de) (University of Potsdam) and the [UCLAB](https://uclab.fh-potsdam.de/) (University of Applied Sciences Potsdam).